ibm-cloud-docs/satellite/getting-started.md

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click **Create location**.
 2. Enter a name and an optional description for your location.
-3. Select the {{site.data.keyword.cloud_notm}} multizone metro city that you want to use to manage your location.
-For more information about why you must select a multizone metro city, see [Understanding supported {{site.data.keyword.cloud_notm}} regions in {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
-Make sure to select the city that is closest to where your host machines physically reside that you plan to add to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
+3. Select the {{site.data.keyword.cloud_notm}} multizone metro that you want to use to manage your location.
+For more information about why you must select a {{site.data.keyword.cloud_notm}} multizone metro, see [Understanding supported {{site.data.keyword.cloud_notm}} multizone metros in {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
+Make sure to select the metro that is closest to where your host machines physically reside that you plan to add to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
 4. Click **Create location**.
-When you create the location, a location master is deployed to one of the zones that are located in the multizone metro city that you selected.
+When you create the location, a location master is deployed to one of the zones that are located in the {{site.data.keyword.cloud_notm}} multizone metro that you selected.
 That process might take a few minutes to complete.
 5. Wait for the master to be fully deployed and the location **State** to change to `Action required`.